Detecting and protecting entanglement through nonlocality, variational entanglement witness, and nonlocal measurements: Results

 where $ZZ$ abbreviates $Z \otimes Z$, and similarly for $XX$.
 See the detailed calculation in Appendix~\ref{appA}.
 The CHSH inequality \eqref{eq:vio} is violated, ie., $|\la S_{\rm CHSH}\ra| > 2$ at certain $\theta$ and $\phi$, as shown in Fig.~\ref{fig2}(a).
 The aqua area marks the violation of the CHSH inequality, which also indicates the violation of the LHV model and demonstrates the nonlocality.

 From this nonlocality, we can infer the entanglement in the quantum state \( |\psi\ra \).
 We confirm the entanglement using the PPT criterion and concurrence.
 Detailed calculations can be found in Appendix \ref{appB}.
 As depicted in Fig.~\ref{fig2}(a), the maximum violation of inequality \eqref{eq:vio} corresponds to the highest level of entanglement, indicated by either minimum PPT or maximum concurrence.
 Thus, the violation of the CHSH inequality indicates the presence of entanglement.
-While the nonlocal behavior can indicate entanglement, however, entanglement does not always imply nonlocality, meaning nonlocality cannot fully detect entanglement.